kalenjordan/magehero/README.md

 and since my time is super limited to resolve and fix bugs, please do some initial investigation of the issue to try and resolve it.

+Ideally, fix the issue yourself and submit a PR.
+If you can't do that, then at least submit a detailed bug report where you do some initial investigation of the code surroundind the bug and try to point us in the right direction.

+Your best bet at getting it fixed will still be to actually fix it yourself, but reporting it is a nice first step.

+It would be great if you could avoid tweeting me about it, because I'm getting a little bit overwhelmed by the tweets and it's just not a very productive way to report the bug.

 ### Credits

 - Thanks to <a href="https://twitter.com/daniel_sloof">Daniel Sloof</a> for the domain name - magehero.com!